Cybersecurity in Rennes, a leading sector!

 Brittany, a land of cybersecurity

-Brittany is one of the most active French regions in terms of creating the digital security sector.
-This strategic position, on a European scale, ensures visibility for Breton businesses in the European cybersecurity market.
+As the second most important cybersecurity region in France after Paris, Brittany is one of the most advanced territories in addressing digital security challenges and structuring the sector.
+This strategic position, on a European scale, ensures visibility for Breton businesses in the international cybersecurity market.

 The Pôle d’excellence Cyber (PEC), a French Ministry of Armed Forces and Brittany Regional Council initiative, has naturally taken root in Rennes.
 As a PEC member, Rennes Métropole is highly committed to increasing the number of cybersecurity experts in the region (Destination Rennes).